chitsuenchan/Android-Record-Keeper/README.md

 - [Execution](#execution)

 ## Introduction <a name="introduction"></a>
-An Android app to log Running and Cycling times.
+An Android app to log Running and Cycling record times.

 ## Motivation <a name="motivation"></a>
 This is a personal learning project aimed to teach me the tools and technology needed to build a native Android application.
 As later I would like to deploy an Android application to the Google Play store.